What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

 \subsection{Anomaly Due to Appearance}

-Unusual or unexpected visual characteristics of road users may indicate potential safety risks, such as pedestrians with suspicious appearance, vehicles with suspected, obscured, or altered license plates, and vehicles in a worse condition than the minimum safety standard.
-Although advanced object detection algorithms provide technical foundation for the identification of these anomalies, this field remains constrained by the absence of systematic taxonomy of tasks and comprehensive benchmark datasets.
-Thus, in the following subsections, we will give a concise overview of the relevant tasks and datasets, without elaborating on the specific details in Table \ref{table:visual_datasets_summary}.
+Unusual or unexpected visual characteristics of road users can indicate potential safety risks, such as pedestrians with suspicious appearance, vehicles with suspected, obscured or altered license plates, and vehicles in a worse state than the minimum safety standard.
+Although advanced object detection algorithms provide technical foundation for perceiving these anomalies, this field remains constrained by the absence of systematic task taxonomy and comprehensive benchmark datasets.
+Thus, in the following subsections, we give a concise overview of the relevant tasks and datasets, without elaborating on the specific details in Table \ref{table:visual_datasets_summary}.